thijoubert/chulapa/collections/_posts/2023-03-09-Why-important-to-limit-infobesity-in-Microsoft365.md

 <img src="https://thijoubert.github.io/assets/img/posts/2023-03-09_Why-manage-data-volume-Microsoft365_5.png">

-Reminders for the storage capacity: The contents in the Recycle Bin are not counted in the site storage.
-The contents in the Preservation Hold Library could
+Reminders about storage capacity: The contents of the recycle garbage can are not included in the site storage, while the contents of the Preservation Hold Library are.
 {: #myid .alert .alert-info .p-3 .mx-2 mb-3}

 For your information, some of my customers have several Petabytes of data in SharePoint Online.
 Surely significant savings can be made in this area.